-Addiction in Baltimore
+Addiction In Baltimore

 Even before President Trump declared a national opioid epidemic, Baltimore, Maryland, had been feeling the impact of heroin abuse.
 Open air drug markets and overdoses plague the city.
 What’s even worse is that now fentanyl has a stranglehold within the Baltimore drug market.
 Fentanyl and other synthetic opioids are contaminating more and more drugs, people, and neighborhoods.
-With a spike in deaths and addiction swelling throughout the city, Baltimore is facing one of the worst crises across the nation.
+With a spike in deaths and addiction occurring throughout the city, Baltimore is facing one of the worst crises across the nation.

-Baltimore: Heroin Capital of U.S.
+Baltimore: Heroin Capital Of U.S.

-Maryland as a whole has unprecedented rates of death by opioid overdose at 34.7 in 2016, but in Baltimore, the rate of death by opioid overdose was an astonishing 112.9.
+Maryland, as a whole, has unprecedented rates of death by opioid overdose at 34.7 in 2016, but in Baltimore, the rate of death by opioid overdose was an astonishing 112.9.
 How does a city’s heroin problem become this bad?
 It’s hard to say.
 Baltimore has been known for having a heroin problem even before there was a nationwide opioid epidemic.
 However, it has obviously spiked.

 In Baltimore, the CDC reported that there were 650 deaths tied to heroin in 2016.
 This was a growth of 60.5% from the year before.
 Though not all of the data has been collected from 2017, the Maryland health department reported that 523 people died from opioids between January and September, 80 more deaths than the same time frame the previous year.
 Baltimore County, the metropolitan area that surrounds, but does not include, Baltimore, also saw an increase in this time frame to 238 opioid-related deaths.
 Heroin and prescription opioids, however, are not the only problem found in Maryland.

 In Baltimore alone, the CDC has tied 650 deaths to heroin.